SHSharkar/MCP-Mathematics/README.md

 #### 2. `batch_calculate` - Parallel Processing Engine

-Built to process many expressions at the same time, which gives you much better performance when doing lots of calculations or data analysis work.
+Built to handle many expressions at the same time, giving you much better performance when doing lots of calculations or data analysis work.

 **Use Cases:**